Customer Education: A Beginner’s Guide

 Step #3: Decide on the educational content

-The next step is to decide what format you’ll use for your customer product training.
+The next step for course creators is to decide which format you’ll use for your customer product training.
 Customer education training can be conducted in a number of ways.
-Here are 6 of the most common ones:
+Here are 6 of the most common approaches:

 Now let’s look at how to educate customers using different learning methods and content types in more detail so you can see which is the best choice for your particular needs.